 How is your information stored?

 USSC will take such steps as are reasonable in the circumstances to protect your personal information from misuse, interference and loss or from unauthorised access, modification or disclosure.

 By contacting us at the email address below you may request:

 - any information regarding the operation of our Privacy Statement;

 - access to your personal information;

-- changes to your personal information to ensure it is up to date;
+- changes to your personal information to ensure it is up-to-date and accurate;

 - that we remove any personal information you do not wish us to retain.

 We will not charge you a fee for your access request, but we reserve the right to charge a reasonable fee for the preparation and provision of that information to you.